ivybowman/AutoBooks/setup.md

 ### FFmpeg on Windows Install Guide

-1. Extract the ffmpeg zip downloaded above.
-2. Rename the folder containing a few subfolders to "ffmpeg".
+1. Download and extract the latest release of FFmpeg from here https://github.com/GyanD/codexffmpeg/releases/
-3. Copy the "ffmpeg" folder to the root of your C drive.
+2. Rename the extracted folder to ffmpeg and move it into the root of C: drive.
-4. Type "path" into windows search and open "Edit the system environment variables".
-5. Click "Enviroment Variables" then double click on "Path".
-6. On the first blank line type or paste. `C:\ffmpeg\bin`
-7. Click Ok on the 3 open windows to save and close.
+3. Open an elevated command prompt window and run this command. `setx /m PATH "C:\ffmpeg\bin;%PATH%"`

 ### Install ODMPY